 If things get crazy, this is the trampoline catching us when we fall.
 We stock this category with enough money to get us through 3-6 months of joblessness.
 We also have to tap into it every once in a while when there’s not enough money accumulated in the car repairs category and something bad just happened to the engine.

-Cars break.
+Cars break and need maintenance.
 It’s a guarantee.
 Putting money into this category each month helps ease the blow.